-Exit the top view - press outside the top view, on the home button or at the bottom of the top view and drag upward.
+Leave the top view - press outside the top view or press at the bottom of the top view and drag upward.
 The underlying view is then visible and available for use again.

 Go into the top view from an app